 Psoriasis is uncommon in infants, but not unheard of.
 Close observation to identify the disease is required.

 Psoriasis in children can lead to significant psychological harm as they grow up.
 Studies state that more than 20,000 children are diagnosed with psoriasis in the United States every year.
 Around 0.7% of kids are affected by this disease, globally.
 About 1 in 10 children develop psoriasis by the age of ten.
 It is vital to treat childhood psoriasis immediately as skin conditions can be possibly painful and uncomfortable.
 They may also make your child feel anxious, worried or sad.
 Psoriasis has the potential to damage the heart over time.

 It can lead to unhealthy changes in blood fats, blood pressure, and insulin levels.
 When all these occur together, it is known as metabolic syndrome.
 This has been linked to diabetes and heart problems.
 Children with psoriasis have been observed to have a higher risk of obesity leading to heart problems.

 Psoriasis is often painful and itchy.
 Among the various types of psoriasis, erythrodermic psoriasis is the least common type of psoriasis.
 It is extremely painful and itchy.
 It is a severe form of psoriasis that causes redness over almost, the whole body.
 It is life-threatening as it can make the skin come off in sheets.

 Although Psoriasis cannot be cured, it can be managed through various treatments.

-Conditions That Increase the Risk Of Getting Psoriasis in Children
+Conditions That Increase the Risk of Psoriasis in Children

-While the exact causes of psoriasis are unknown, the various triggers that may cause a psoriasis outbreak, are as follows.
+While the exact causes of psoriasis are unknown, the various triggers that may aggravate psoriasis are as follows:

 - Skin Irritation